plongquian/pet_shelter/source/adoption/cats.rst

     :width: 50%

 Meet Martin!
 He is extremely smart, sweet, and silly.
-He enjoys sleeping in the sun, playing with laser pointers, and to eat!
+He enjoys sleeping in the sun, playing with laser pointers, and loves to eat!
 He loves to meet new people, and is not shy when it comes to greeting others with a good rub to the ankle.